Set up a workbook template

 g.
 When you have selected a content item on your page, click Properties at the right of the screen, then click Block to edit further details.

-Please note that not all Block options are available in every content type (see our Additional content options accordion in section 4 for more information):
+Please note that not all Block options are available in every content type (see our Additional Content Options in section 4 of this guide):

 - In-field hints: This option allows you to display hints/descriptions within a field.